OrsonTyphanel93/mathematical/README.md

 s_\theta(x) \equiv -\ln \nabla p(x) = \nabla E_\theta(x),
 $$

-which does not contain a pesky normalization constant.
-This is great, but how does it help us recover $p(x)$?
-Also, wouldn't optimizing this lead to some horrible Jacobian/second derivatives?
-Yes to the second.
-That's a big issue.
-That optimization objective also goes by the name of Fisher divergence (I think? might be getting the name wrong).
-Let's answer the first complaint though.
-It turns out, that there is an intimate relationship between the score and the distribution, which is related to the relationship between Langevin equations and Fokker-planck equations.
-The score $s(x)$ is like a Force that leads to a potential $p(x)$.
-We'll derive all of this later, but for now, let's leave the discussion here and think about a different approach to remove $Z$.

 ### Normalizing flow mentality

-The reason $Z$ is hard to find, is because $p(x)$ is an arbitrary, complicated, unconstrained function (neural nets are universal approximators! blah blah blah...).
-In this small section, we're going to give a preview of the idea behind diffusion models.

-Let's take a page out of the normalizing flows notebook, and try to make this problem tractable by making $p(x)$ simpler.
  Let's assume that $p(x) = N(x| \mu ,\Sigma)$.
 But wait... thats a pretty wild assumption right?
 Yeah, it is.
 It's a good thing we can take the usual physics approach though, and just find a limit where this isn't so crazy.
 It turns out that that's pretty easy to do actually.
 Let's introduce a new auxiliary parameter $t$, which we will call the "time".
 The function $p(x, t)$ has the following properties

 1. $p(x, t \to  0)$ is something easy to understand.
 Let's call it $N(x|0, 1)$

 2. $p(x, t \to  \infty)$ is exactly what we want, $p(x)$.

 3. There exists some transition kernel $T$ such that $p(x, t + \delta t) = \int dx' T_{\delta t}(x, x', t)p(x', t)$ (this is just the [chapman-kolmogorov equation](https://en.wikipedia.org/wiki/Chapman%E2%80%93Kolmogorov_equation))

-There's no loss of generality here, but you might question why make this problem harder.
-The reason, is that for small changes in times $\delta t$, we know that the transition kernel must become a delta function.
-And, since we can recover a delta function as the limit of a Gaussian with zero variance, there must some small window of time where the transition is basically Gaussian.
-And that's it.
-We'll need to iterate step (3) lots of times to get the answer that we want, but at least we've removed the normalization constant.

 ## Langevin, Fokker Planck, and Path integrals